That Time I Got Reincarnated as a Slime: Plot

 Satoru Mikami is an ordinary 37-year-old corporate worker living in Tokyo.
 He is almost content with his monotonous life, despite the fact that he does not have a girlfriend.
 During a casual encounter with his colleague, an assailant tries to stab his friend, and Satoru pushes his friend out of the way and gets stabbed instead.
 While succumbing to his injuries, a mysterious voice echoes in his mind and asks a series of questions.
 In response to Satoru's answers, the voice grants him various gifts and powers to use in his next life.

-After regaining consciousness, Satoru discovers that they (Note: After reincarnation, Rimuru is genderless, eventually gaining the ability to take on an androgynous human form that may be described as non-binary.) have been reincarnated as a Slime in an unfamiliar world.
-At the same time, they also acquire newfound skills, particularly the ability called "Predator," which allows them to devour anything and mimic its appearance and skills.
-They stumble upon Veldora, a powerful 'Storm Dragon', who has been sealed for the last 300 years for reducing a town to ashes.
+After regaining consciousness, Satoru discovers that he has been reincarnated as a Slime in an unfamiliar world.
+At the same time, he also acquires newfound skills, particularly the ability called "Predator," which allows them to devour anything and mimic its appearance and skills.
+He stumbles upon Veldora, a powerful 'Storm Dragon' who has been sealed for the last 300 years for reducing a town to ashes.
 Feeling sorry for him, Satoru befriends the dragon, promising to help him in destroying the seal.
-They decide to exchange names, Veldora bestows upon them the name Rimuru, and he receives the surname Tempest in return.
+He decides to exchange names, Veldora bestows upon them the name Rimuru, and he receives the surname Tempest in return.
 Rimuru then consumes the dragon together with his prison in order to analyze the spell and eventually free Veldora.
-During their journey, they gain a human form after devouring a deceased human named Shizue Izawa.
+During their journey, he gains a human form after devouring a deceased human named Shizue Izawa.

 The disappearance of Veldora's aura creates a power vacuum, which eventually makes Rimuru the leader of all beings inhabiting the Great Forest of Jura, who accept them as a ruler and together, they establish the nation of Tempest.
 With Rimuru's strength, wisdom, and idealistic vision, the new nation quickly grows in strength and influence.
 Soon Rimuru and their subjects draw the attention of nearby foreign powers, from monarchs and legendary heroes to demon lords, some seeking to become their allies, others intending to take advantage of or destroy them completely.